S0NES-zz/EmployeeManager/README.md

 | POST | [employee/add] | return 201 .CREATED| to adda a new Employee.
 | PUT | [employee/update] | return 200 .OK| to update a Employee
 | DELETE | [employee/delete/{id}] | return 200 .OK | To delete a Employee.

+## 🎨 Front end instructions

+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+## Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.